pkutaj/pkutaj.github.io/_posts/2021-02-24-Refactoring-Getting-Nomad-Logs-in-Powershell.md

 .DESCRIPTION
 Note that 4 possible flags are used
-Default is none — will show logs only if job is dead; will show stderr if the job has failed "l" for getting logs no matter what the status is
+Default is none — will show logs only if a job is dead; will show stderr if the job has failed "l" for getting logs no matter what the status is
-"p" for getting logs no matter what the status is + in paging form for readibility "e" for getting the output of stderr no matter what the status is "f" for getting the output into the file (note ASCII escape characters, sorry)
+"p" for getting logs no matter what the status is + in paging form for readability "e" for getting the output of stderr no matter what the status is "f" for getting the output into the file (note ASCII escape characters, sorry)
 #>